 Install using SSH/CLI

-Download a LXC base system Image
+Download a base LXC system image

-• Update the repo
+Update the template list:

 pveam update